tlsnotary/docs-mdbook/src/protocol/mpc-tls/README.md

 # MPC-TLS

-During the MPC-TLS phase the `Prover` and the `Verifier` run an MPC protocol enabling the `Prover` to connect to and exchange data with a TLS-enabled `Server`.
+During the MPC-TLS phase the `Prover` and the `Verifier` run an MPC protocol enabling the `Prover` to connect to, and exchange data with, a TLS-enabled `Server`.

 Listed below are some key points regarding this protocol: